Taming-the-BEAST/Structured-birth-death-model/README.md

 ## Saving the configuration

-Once you are done wuth setting all the appropriate parameters, you can save the configuration file.
+Once you are done with setting all the appropriate parameters, you can save the configuration file.
 We will leave the `MCMC` panel parameters as they are by default.

 # Running the analysis using BEAST